pacific-hake/hake-assessment/README.md

 * Navigate to the `R` directory and setup the model by editing the files `model-setup.R` and `forecast-catch-levels.R`

-* To run all forecasts, retrospectives, and extra-mcmc calculations (required to get posterior survey index trajectories) for the base model, and then build the `RDS` files for the base model, bridge models, and sensitivity models included in the assessment, do the following  [note that `build_rds()` has to be run from your `hake-assessment/` folder, which is given by `here::here()`]:
+* To run all forecasts and retrospectives for the base model, and then build the `RDS` files for the base model, bridge models, and sensitivity models included in the assessment, do the following  [note that `build_rds()` has to be run from your `hake-assessment/` folder, which is given by `here::here()`]:

 ```R
 source(here::here("R/all.r"))